 32-35 credit hours of core requirements not included in the major.
 Engineering students take EGR 100 (see above) instead of SSC 101.

-Engineering students need only take nine credit hours of humanities social science elective.
-32-35

-(HUM) and need not take HUM 304.
+Engineering students need only take nine credit hours of humanities (HUM) and need not take HUM 304.
 Students in the chemical engineering concentration need only take one

+Students in the chemical engineering concentration need only take one social science elective.